pyinat/naturtag/docs/reference.md

+(library)=
 # {fa}`list` API Reference
 This section documents all the modules included in naturtag.
 Many of these are internal modules, and likely only relevant if you are interested in contributing to naturtag.

 ## Main entry points
-To use some of the features of naturtag in your own code, the following functions and classes are the main entry points:
+To use the core tagging features in your own code, the following functions and classes are the main entry points:

 ```{eval-rst}
 .. currentmodule:: naturtag.metadata.inat_metadata